Learning Physics at Future $e^-e^+$ Colliders with Machine: Benchmark Study

-As a manifestation of the event-level kinematics, the FW spectra of $\langle H_{EE;l} \rangle$ and the event distributions w.r.t. $H_{EE;2}$ for the two-jet samples are presented in Fig.~\ref{fig:FW2j}.
+As a manifestation of the event-level kinematics, the FW spectra of $\langle H_{EE;l} \rangle$ and the event distributions of $H_{EE;2}$ for the two-jet samples are presented in Fig.~\ref{fig:FW2j}.
 Here and below, $\langle H_{EE;l} \rangle$ represents an average of $H_{EE;l}$ over each sample.
 The $\langle H_{EE;l} \rangle$ spectra are reminiscent of the CMB power spectrum.
 Similar to the latter, they are characterized by a series of ``acoustic peaks and valleys'' containing rich physical information.
 To demonstrate this, we plot in Fig.~\ref{fig:FW1} the FW spectra for a system of two jet ancestral partons with equal energy and varied included angle.
 These spectra are expected to encode the four momenta of these two partons or approximately the jets that they initiate.
 In comparison, the FW spectra in Fig.~\ref{fig:FW2j} encode not only the four momenta of the jet ancestral partons but also their quantum numbers and even their parent particles'.
-The physical effects resulting from these quantum numbers (e.g., QCD radiation due to color charge) will deform the FW spectra of the jet ancestral partons.
-Such a deformation represents the information invisible at jet level usually.
+The physical effects resulting from these quantum numbers (e.g., QCD radiation due to color charge) will deform and smear the FW spectra of the jet ancestral partons.
+Such deformation and smearing represent the information lost at jet level generally.
 Below are a series of comments on these FW spectra. \begin{itemize}

 \item The FW moments with odd $l$ are zero for parity-even events, because of $P_l (-x) = (-1)^l P_l (x)$, as happens to the two-parton system with $\Omega = \pi$ in Fig.~\ref{fig:FW1}.
-In this system, the two-parton correlation contributes to each FW moment
+In this system, the two-parton correlations contribute to each FW moment

 yielding a zigzag oscillation in the spectrum along the orange line.